-The EU Regulation on "key information documents for packaged retail and insurance-based investment products (PRIIPs)" introduces a standardised, easy to understand “Key Information Document (KID)” for PRIIPs, which should facilitate comparison between different products.
-Its application date was postponed to 1 January 2018.
+The PRIIPs EU Regulation introduces a standardised, easy to understand, precontractual “Key Information Document (KID)” for PRIIPs, which should facilitate comparison between different products.

 Key issues for intermediaries/financial advisers

 BIPAR agreed, from the outset, that for all products which include an investment risk, specific, proportional and relevant pre-contractual information should be available.
-It, therefore, supported the rationale behind the European Commission’s proposal, i.e. to have a key information document for the consumer, which is produced by one party, the product manufacturer, which deals with the investment product and which can be handed over to the client by the intermediary/person selling.
-BIPAR requested clear confirmation about who is responsible for the KID and throughout the legislative process BIPAR opposed any additions to the KID with regard to information on the person selling the product, which is already adequately addressed in the specific Regulations such as MiFID and IMD/IDD.
+BIPAR requested clear confirmation about who is responsible for the KID.
+Throughout the legislative process BIPAR opposed any additions to the KID regarding information on the person selling the product, which is already adequately addressed in specific instruments such as MiFID and IMD/IDD.
+Since the application, BIPAR discussed with its members the availability and use of KIDs in practice, for example, on risk rating and the risk scales used or on the costs/pricing scenario for the basis of the KID.

 Subject matter and scope

-The Regulation applies to packaged retail investment products, insurance-based investment products and packaged retail and insurance-based investment products, which are, broadly speaking, products where the amount repayable, or the maturity or surrender value is subject to fluctuations.
+The Regulation applies to packaged retail and insurance-based investment products, which are, broadly speaking, products where the amount repayable, or the maturity or surrender value is subject to fluctuations.
 It does not apply to non-life insurance or to life insurance contracts where the benefits under the contract are payable only on death or incapacity due to injury, sickness or infirmity.
-It does not apply either to “simple” deposits, certain securities and pensions (for pensions, the Commission should assess the situation by December 2018).
+It does not apply to “simple” deposits, certain securities and pensions (for pensions, the Commission should assess the situation by December 2018).

 The Regulation only aims at the protection of retail investors (i.e. “client” as defined in MiFID II or “customer” as defined in IMD I where that customer would not qualify as a professional client as defined in MiFID II).